statengeneraal/laws-markdown/verdrag/verdrag/tot/regeling/van/de/walvisvangst/BWBV0005482/README.md

 A. Fill in one column for each school chased with number of whales caught by each catcher taking part in the chase; if catchers chase the school but do not catch any whales from it, enter 0; for catchers in fleet which do not chase that school enter X.

-B. A school on this form moans a group of whales which are sufficiently close together that a catcher having completed handling one whale can start chasing another whale almost immediately without spending time searching.
+B. A school on this form means a group of whales which are sufficiently close together that a catcher having completed handling one whale can start chasing another whale almost immediately without spending time searching.
 A solitary whale should be entered as a school of 1 whale.

 C. A takeable whale is a whale of a size or kind which the catchers would take if possible.
 It does not necessarily include all whales above legal size, e.g. if catchers are concentrating on large whales only these would be counted as takeable.